malin84/transportation_networks_of_china/README.md

 The current version covers the transportation network between 1994 and 2017.

+The folder [sample_codes](sample_codes/) contains some sample codes for computing travel time between any pixels.
+Please refer to the readme file in that folder for details.

 ## Prefecture-to-Prefecture Travel Time

 This data set records the prefecture-to-prefecture travel time in units of hours for three modes of transportation: road, railroad (freight), and railroad (passenger).
 The current version covers the years 1994 to 2017 and contains 279 prefectures.